 Florida Retirement System (FRS) Pension Plan - Most employees of CFX participate in the State of Florida Retirement System (the "FRS"), a multiple-employer, cost-sharing, defined-benefit retirement plan, or defined-contribution retirement plan, administered by the Florida Department of Administration, Division of Retirement.
 As a general rule, membership in the FRS is compulsory for all employees working in a regular, established position for a state agency, county government, district school board, state university, community college or a participating city or special district within the state of Florida.
 The FRS provides retirement and disability benefits, annual cost-of-living adjustments and death benefits to plan members and beneficiaries.
-Employees are classified in either the regular service class or the senior management service class ("SMSC").
-The SMSC is for members who fill senior-level management positions.
+Employees are classified in either the regular service class or the senior management positions.
 Employees classified as SMSC may opt out of participation in the FRS.
 Benefits are established by Chapter 121, Florida Statutes, and Chapter 60S, Florida Administrative Code.
 Amendments to the law can be made only by an act of the Florida Legislature.